 In this case, Orozco was ultimately successful in proving his claims and getting out of the personal guaranty on the lease.
 However, it did not come without significant risk, time, and expense to get there.
 Orozco could not have known the landlord’s true, unspoken intentions when he misrepresented information to him; however, a careful review of the lease would have helped him up front.
 Finding the statement with “no promises” regarding other tenants could have at least prompted Orozco to get more information and ask questions up front before locking himself in.

 While there are legal means to unravel business problems later, everyone benefits by spending the time going through their contracts and leases before signing.
-Parker Law Group Attorneys, APC can help you with your legal needs in Sacramento or elsewhere in California.
+Parker Taylor Law Group can help you with your legal needs in Sacramento or elsewhere in California.